-Abstract: What types of numeric representations emerge in neural systems and how can we best understand them?
-In this work, we interpret Neural Network (NN) solutions to sequence based counting tasks through a variety of lenses.
-We seek to understand how well we can understand NNs through the lens of interpretable Symbolic Algorithms (SAs), where SAs are defined by precise, abstract, mutable variables to perform computations.
-We use GRUs, LSTMs, and Transformers trained using Next Token Prediction (NTP) on numeric tasks in which the solutions to the tasks depend on latent information in the task structure.
-We show through multiple causal and theoretical methods that we can interpret NN’s raw activity through the lens of simplified SAs when we frame the neural activity in terms of interpretable subspaces rather than individual neurons.
-Depending on the analysis, however, these interpretations can be graded, existing on a continuum, highlighting the philosophical question of what it means to "interpret" neural activity, motivating us to introduce Alignment Functions to add flexibility to the existing Distributed Alignment Search (DAS) method.
-Through our specific analyses we show the importance of causal interventions for NN interpretability; we show that recurrent models develop graded, symbol- like number variables within their neural activity; we introduce a generalization of DAS to frame NN activity in terms of linear functions of interpretable variables; and we show that Transformers must use anti-Markovian solutions—solutions that avoid using cumulative, Markovian hidden states—in the absence of sufficient attention layers.
-We use our results to encourage interpreting NNs through the lens of SAs using a variety of theoretic and causal analyses.
+Abstract: What types of numeric representations emerge in neural systems, and what would a satisfying answer to this question look like?
+In this work, we interpret Neural Network (NN) solutions to sequence based number tasks through a variety of methods to understand how well we can interpret them through the lens of interpretable Symbolic Algorithms (SAs)—precise algorithms describable by rules operating on typed, mutable variables.
+We use GRUs, LSTMs, and Transformers trained using Next Token Prediction (NTP) on tasks where the correct tokens depend on numeric information only latent in the task structure.
+We show through multiple causal and theoretical methods that we can interpret raw NN activity through the lens of simplified SAs when we frame the neural activity in terms of neural subspaces rather than individual neurons.
+Using Distributed Alignment Search (DAS), we find that, depending on network architecture, dimensionality, and task specifications, alignments with SA’s can be very high, while other times they can be only approximate, or fail altogether.
+We extend our analytic toolkit to address the failure cases by expanding the DAS framework to a broader class of alignment functions that more flexibly capture NN activity in terms of interpretable variables from SAs, and we provide theoretic and empirical explorations of Linear Alignment Functions (LAFs) in contrast to the preexisting Orthogonal Alignment Functions (OAFs).
+Through analyses of specific cases we confirm the usefulness of causal interventions on neural subspaces for NN interpretability, and we show that recurrent models can develop graded, symbol-like number variables within their neural activity.
+We further show that shallow Transformers learn very different solutions than recurrent networks, and we prove that such models must use anti-Markovian solutions—solutions that do not rely on cumulative, Markovian hidden states—in the absence of sufficient attention layers.

 Submission Length: Regular submission (no more than 12 pages of main content)